MartinKleinschrot/FullStack/part9/patient-diagnosis-app/README.md

-# Title: Patient Diagnosis App using TypeScript
+# Patient Diagnosis App using TypeScript

 ## What does it do:
 It renders a list of patients and their diagnoses which are defined in the backend ./Data/